ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 ## Conclusion

-Your app is up and running!
-By default, the home route should be serving (unless you changed it in the extension settings).
+Your app is up and running.
+The *home* route should load by default unless you updated the *extension points* settings.

-This page includes examples of fetching data using the Marketplace SDK—both client-side and server-side.
-Take a moment to test and confirm everything works as expected.
+The page includes client-side and server-side Marketplace SDK examples.
+Try them out to confirm everything works.

 **Was this guide helpful?**